vnijs/radiant/README.md

 ### Todo:
 - Add analysis-tools (e.g., MDS, factor, perceptual maps, conjoint)
 - Create help files
-- Add options for compare means (e.g., one-sided) and regression (e.g., F-test for competing models)
+- Add options for regression (e.g., F-test for competing models)
-- Add time-series plots with 1 or 2 y-axes
 - Develop install structure so users can pick-and-choose menu-components.
 For an amazing implementation see [Bootstrap](http://twitter.github.com/bootstrap/customize.html) although this is *well* beyond what I have in mind.
 - etc. etc.